Stadium Safety: Protecting Sports Against Violence and Terrorism

 Look at the 2013 Boston Marathon, where two bombs went off, killing three and injuring dozens of others in a terrorist attack.
 Or consider the Orlando Pulse nightclub, where 49 people were killed and 58 wounded.
 Most recently in Las Vegas, a gunman killed 58 and injured hundreds of others.

 The world is not inherently evil, but these evil acts still find a way into places like churches, schools, concerts and stadiums.
+Stadium safety isn’t a new concept, but violent attacks, like bombings and shootings and vehicular homicide, are increasing.
+Risk managers can preempt these attacks by knowing the risk and preparing for action.

 “We didn’t see these kinds of attacks 20 years ago,” said Glenn Chavious, managing director, global sports & recreation practice leader, Industria Risk & Insurance Services.